Petroglyphs

 What is the Difference Between Petroglyphs and Rock Art?

-Whereas a petroglyph is a narrow type of stonework, the term "rock art" is a much wider term which embraces three types of parietal art: (1) Petroglyphs; (2) Cave Painting or any other form of pictograph; and (3) Megalithic Art, or petroforms, involving the arrangement of stones (eg. Stonehenge stone circle, Salisbury Plain, England).
+Whereas a petroglyph is a narrow type of stonework, the term "rock art" is a much wider term which embraces three types of art: (1) Petroglyphs; (2) Pictographs, including cave painting or any other form of pictorial symbol; and (3) Megalithic Art, or petroforms, involving the arrangement of stones (eg. Stonehenge stone circle, Salisbury Plain, England).

 Neither Venus figurines nor other types of prehistoric sculpture, like the Lion Man of Hohlenstein Stadel, or the animal ivory carvings of the Swabian Jura, are classified as petroglyphs, because they are portable rather than parietal (fixed to a rock surface).